ethereum/remix-ide/docs/unittesting.md

     Assert.equal(msg.value, 10, "wrong value in checkSenderIs0AndValueis10");
 }
 ```
-<u>Instructions to use:</u>
+<b>Instructions to use:</b>

-1. Parameters must be defined in the method's natspec
+1. Parameters must be defined in the method's NatSpec
 2. Each parameter key should be prefixed with a hash (**#**) and end with a colon following a space (**:&nbsp;**) like `#sender: ` & `#value: `
 3. For now, customization is only available for parameters `sender` & `value`
 4. Sender is the `from` address of a transaction which is accessed using `msg.sender` inside a contract method.
 It should be defined in a fixed format as '**account-**<account_index>'